revosw/learnwiremod/README.md

 Using [highlight.js](https://highlightjs.org/), you can create your own language ruleset and color scheme.
 For now there is a ruleset and color scheme for Expression 2, but not yet for CPU/SPU/GPU.

 ### Quizzing the material
-People should understand what they read.
-Quizzes help with that.
-Great stuff.
+People should understand what they read, quizzing the material at the end of each section helps with that.

 ### Editor with intellisense?
-No idea how to implement this.
-Tried googling if language servers can be run in the browser, but couldn't get any info.
+Maybe using [ace](https://ace.c9.io/), but I haven't looked into how to make code completion work.
+In a write-some-code quiz, the code would also have to be parsed and validated, which sounds quite hard.